-GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored There are documented risk assessments for all practices and The following areas were not covered in the existing documented risk assessment: Minor processes requiring compliance with the HT Act and the HTA's Codes of Practice.
-Receiving and/or storing specimens without appropriate consent documentation; Tradition.
-Storing or using human tissue after consent withdrawal; storage failure or other damage affecting human tissue quality for useful research sample mix-up or loss of traceability security arrangements incorrect disposal
+GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
+The York tissue bank did not have any risk assessments for activities relating to human tissue storage and use.
+Minor